deniscerri/yt-downloader/README.md

 # Purpose

-**Convert any video, playlist on youtube to mp3 or mp4 format in their highest quality possible.
+**Convert any video, playlist on youtube to audio or video format in their highest quality possible.
 Also Download SoundCloud songs too :)**

 ## Usage:
 - Youtube link